waveywaves/mirrord-kafka-debug-example/BLOG.md

 }
 ```

-This terminal screenshot shows the output when configuring message filtering in queue splitting mode.
-You can see how specific messages are being filtered based on the configured pattern:
+This configuration tells the local mirrord client:
+- The Kafka topic to listen to (`test_topic`)
+- To filter messages based on a pattern (`^test-`)
+- Which deployment to target (`kafka-consumer`)

+**Tip:** You can use message filters to focus on specific patterns of messages, making debugging more targeted.

+When you run mirrord with message filtering, you'll see output like this:

 ![Terminal Screenshot for Filter Queue Splitting](images/terminal%20screenshot%20for%20filter%20queue_splitting.png)

-##### What the operator needs to know about the application

-The mirrord operator needs information about:
-- The Kafka client configuration (broker addresses, security settings)
-- The topics to monitor
-- The deployments consuming these topics
-- Consumer group mappings
+##### Operator configuration

-This is configured using Kubernetes custom resources like `MirrordKafkaClientConfig` and `MirrordKafkaTopicsConsumer`:
+The mirrord operator needs information about the Kafka setup.
+This is configured using Kubernetes custom resources.

-The `MirrordKafkaClientConfig` has to be in the same repository as where the mirrord operator is running.
-It needs to have the bootstrap server endpoint and the client id given in the configuration.
+First, create a `MirrordKafkaClientConfig` resource:

 ```yaml
 apiVersion: queues.mirrord.metalbear.co/v1alpha